t1pen/MeXEE402_Midterms_StephenGabrielAlojado_JairusSunga/README.md

 </div>

 ## Project Objectives

-- This is a pair project for **MexEE 402 - Electives 2**, where we are tasked with analyzing and create a model for two datasets, one for Linear Regression and one for Logistic Regression.
+This pair project for **MexEE 402 - Electives 2** aims:

+- To analyze and create a model for two datasets, one for Linear Regression and one for Logistic Regression.
+- To integrate the use of Python Programming along with other libraries in creating and building the model.
-- In this project, we will be able to execute processes on creating a model for regression analysis such as **understanding the data**, **executing exploratory data analysis**, **data pre-processing**, **creating training and test sets, building a model**, and **finally assess the model through using evaluation metrics.**
+- To execute processes on creating a model for regression analysis such as *understanding the data*, *executing exploratory data analysis*, *data pre-processing*, *creating training and test sets, building a model*, and *finally assess the model through using evaluation metrics.*
-- Present the project and explain the process that was taken to build the model for regression analysis.
+- To present the project and explain the process that was taken to build the model for regression analysis.
-- Interpret the result derived from the regression analysis.
+- To interpret the result derived from the regression analysis.

 ## About the Dataset